ClouDesire/docusaurus/docs/billing.md

 * **contact form-only**: selling features are disabled and customer can only send you a contact request (no pricing is exposed)
-* **renewable on a monthly-basis**: this is the most common choice and enables the vendor to fine tune the monthly pricing with additional parameters
+* **renewable every N months**: this is the most common choice and enables the selling of a product for one or more months, with a configurable billing frequency and a minimum order duration.
 * **short duration not renewable**: for short-living subscriptions (e.g. webinar service bought for two hours)
 * **everlasting**: a subscription has not an end-date and can't be renewed (e.g.